 Intended Learning Outcomes

 Describe the concepts of inference, probability, generalisability and reproducibility: 1,2Identify when and how to calculate inferential statistics appropriately based on given hypotheses and types of data collected: 1,2Write up the results of a statistical analysis using APA formatting in a lab report: 2Take part in and experience or write about the practice of experimental design, data collection and data analysis: 2,3

-36 hours taught (1 hour lecture and 2 hours laboratory classes, weekly)8 hours of RPT (part of assessment, thus not included in taught hours - 8 hours of participation and 2 hours administration to organise this)50 hours of group work (asynchronous) designing and conducting research12 hours preparation for class30 hours to write/read for report
+36 hours taught (1 hour taught class and 2 hours laboratory classes, weekly)10 hours of RPT (part of assessment, thus not included in taught hours - 8 hours of participation and 2 hours administration to organise this)50 hours of group work (asynchronous) designing and conducting research12 hours preparation for class30 hours to write/read for report

 1: Class Test weighted 20%

 Description of Module Assessment

 5 x Continuous fortnightly quizAs part of laboratory class activities students will sit a continuous assessment of 10-15 item MCQs every fortnight totalling 5, checking understanding of lecture content.
 These will be delivered via the KLE.
 The best 4 of the 5 marks will contribute to the student's final grade.2: Coursework weighted 70%

 Project ReportLab report based on group project work - 1500 words.
 Students will be encouraged to submit a formative lab report for in person feedback from staff on week 7 this will be based on one of the analyses taught on the module.
 The feedback will focus on the results and discussion sections as students will be attempting these for the first time.3: Assignment weighted 10%